 A photograph of a residential street.
 In the foreground, a person with a backpack walks away from the camera.
 Behind them are several large, multi-story houses with different architectural styles, including a Tudor-style house with half-timbering.
 There are palm trees and other greenery.
-In the background, a modern high-rise building is visible.
-The overall scene is bright and sunny.
+In the background, a tall, modern skyscraper is visible against a clear sky.